top of page

 projects

 Check out some of the projects that I'm currently working on below!
-Stay tuned for updates on the work below and the other fun topics in the pipeline.

 Early Life Adversity & Empathy